fubinf/sedrila/docs/students.md

 so you need to tell them those.

-The command `sedrila student --init` in your project folder will create a file calles `student.yaml` with the relevant information.
+The command `sedrila student --init` in your project folder will create a file called `student.yaml` with the relevant information.
 You will be prompted for a course url which you can copy/paste from your browser.

-Afterwards, you will be prompted for the necessary information to allow instructors to grade you.
+Afterward, you will be prompted for the necessary information to allow instructors to grade you.

 Committing work for a task works without this file being present, but making a submission only works if the file exists.

 After adding those information, it will import the gpg keys of the instructors.
-Technically, this step is optional and you will be prompted for continueing with it.
-However, since sedrila only considers gradings from instructors as valid, not doing this step will prevent sedrila from presenting your progress properly.
+Technically, this step is optional.
+You will be prompted before it is performed.
+However, since sedrila only considers gradings as valid that come from instructors you need to import the keys so that sedrila can recognize which gradings commits are coming from instructors.

-You can call `sedrila student --import-keys` at any time to import all keys associated with your course if you skipped it or need updates to them later.
+You can call `sedrila student --import-keys` at any time to import all keys associated with your course if you skipped it or need different keys later.